Increasing usability & accessibility of complex weather apps

-My role: Entire process including research, user testing and iteration
+My role: End to end process including research, user testing, design iteration and prototyping

 Duration: 3 months